Opinion: NZ's 'triple planetary crisis' this year

 The decade of action

-One major success was an agreement that nations revisit and strengthen their nationally determined contributions by the end of 2022.
-But the summit was generally criticised for failing to secure commitments from high-emitting countries to keep global temperatures from climbing beyond 1.5℃.
+One major success was an agreement that nations revisit and strengthen their nationally determined contributions by the end of this year.
+But the summit was generally criticised for failing to secure commitments from high-emitting countries to keep global temperatures from climbing beyond 1.5C.

-The overarching aim to "keep 1.5℃ alive" will be more urgent than ever.
-A particular concern is how effectively civil society will be able to bring pressure to bear on governments.
+The overarching aim to "keep 1.5C alive" will be more urgent than ever.
+A particular concern is how effectively civil society will be able to bring pressure bear on governments.
 Protests and activities are likely to be significantly limited by the Egyptian host government.

 In the build-up to COP27, expect significant pressure on big polluter states to deliver more ambitious commitments to cut emissions, but also less flamboyant and free protests in Egypt.